1. Foreword Let us make clear from the start

 fixes and, as the People are painfully aware, ultimately fall far short or fail

 Boule cornerstone-of-government in modernized form (i.e.,

 stripped of all authorities except

 its excesses.
-Compared to Congress, initiatives will provide an
+Though compared to Congress, initiatives will provide an

 later sections, the Plan explains in detail why we need this